Kaisa Johanna Vähi

 Publications

 Vähi, K. J., López-Íñiguez, G., Westerlund, H. (forthcoming).
-Transitions in post-Soviet Estonian music schools: A call for systems leadership and future-oriented curriculum thinking.
+Estonian music schools amidst societal transitions: A call for future-oriented curriculum thinking.

 Vähi, K. J., & Snellman, A. (2024).
 The paradox of a conference on sustainability – a report: “Music schools and their ecosystems: Building sustainable futures”.
 Finnish Journal of Music Education, 27(1).